AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

   end
 ```

-which should have worked, but even using the debugger to check it step by step it wouldn't.
+which should have worked, but even using the debugger to check it step by step, it wouldn't.
 We were getting things like this:

 ```
 > plan